KenYew/python-playground/README.md

 # In this case, we can use a fixed-size array instead of the HashMap.
 ```

 ✅ **Sliding Window:** Use windowStart and windowEnd pointers to move the sliding window and compute sliding window in every iteration.
-Use dictionary to keep track of character and its index.
+Use dictionary to keep track of the last index of each character we have processed.
+Whenever we get a duplicate character, shrink the sliding window to ensure we always have distinct characters in sliding window.
 Use max function to keep track of longest substring so far.

 ---
 ## [🟥 Longest Substring with Same Letters after Replacement](https://www.educative.io/courses/grokking-the-coding-interview/R8DVgjq78yR)